Oracle Licensing

 Recommendations (Database Licensing)

-• Right-size user vs processor licenses: Analyze your user population and growth.
-Use NUP licensing for small, controlled user groups, but switch to processor licensing when user counts are large or indeterminate to ensure compliance.
+• Right-size user vs. processor licenses: Analyze your user population and growth patterns.
+Use NUP licensing for small, controlled user groups, but switch to processor licensing when user counts are large or indeterminate to ensure compliance with licensing requirements.
 Regularly reconcile named users (including service accounts) against your NUP entitlements so you donโ€™t exceed them.

 • Beware of virtualization traps: Treat any non-Oracle hypervisor as requiring full host (or cluster) licensing.
-Do not assume that a VMโ€™s allocated CPUs or cores will cap your license needs โ€“ Oracle will likely demand licensing for all underlying hardware where the Oracle software could run.
+Do not assume that a VMโ€™s allocated CPUs or cores will cap your license needs โ€“ Oracle will likely require licensing for all underlying hardware on which the Oracle software can run.
 To reduce risk, keep Oracle deployments on a restricted set of hosts, use hard partitioning if possible, and document host configurations (e.g., VM host affinity rules) to defend your licensing position.

 • Monitor and audit internally: Perform periodic internal audits of Oracle DB usage.
 Check user counts, processor counts, and option usage.
 For example, ensure inactive database accounts are removed or donโ€™t exceed NUP counts.
 That standby or DR databases are properly licensed or configured per Oracleโ€™s policies (Oracle allows certain DR configurations to be licensed differently if truly passive).
 Identifying issues yourself allows you to address them (or purchase additional licenses at budget time) before Oracleโ€™s auditors come knocking.